LycheeOrg/LycheeOrg.github.io/docs/md/installation.md

 ## Web Server Configuration

 ### Directory Configuration
 Lychee should always be served out of the root of the "web directory" configured for your web server.
-You should not attempt to serve a Laravel application out of a subdirectory of the "web directory".
-Attempting to do so could expose sensitive files present within your application.
+You should not attempt to serve a Lychee out of a subdirectory of the "web directory".
+Attempting to do so could expose sensitive files present within your installation (e.g. `.env`).

 ### Pretty URLs